Due diligence assessments according to the Transparency Act

 Share Control’s system for the Transparency Act

-Collect information from your suppliers and enter data and documentation, so that you can more easily carry out risk analyses, due diligence assessments and take measures.
+Collect information from all the company’s supply chains and enter data and documentation, so that you can more easily carry out due diligence assessments, risk analyzes and take measures.
 Send out surveys with questions about the supplier’s handling of human rights and decent working conditions.
 In this way, you ensure compliance with the Transparency Act, while streamlining several of the processes.